cqucontinue/bookcase/README.md

 >To manage books in 113

 ```
-Dev Server IP: 182.92.167.199
+Deploy target: book.113continue.com
-U can ssh continue@IP to update code and test your new feature
+U can ssh continue@book.113continue.com to update code and test your new feature
 ```

 ##noSQL DB model